mbrown1413/PsyRender/README.md

     $ make

-This creates executables in the bin/ directory:
+This compiles a library in `lib/libpsyrender.so` and compiles executables in the `bin/` directory.
+Unless `lib/libpsyrender.so` is installed in a library path, you will need to use the `LD_LIBRARY_PATH` to run the executables:

-    $ ./bin/interactive
+    $ LD_LIBRARY_PATH=lib/ ./bin/interactive

 Directory Structure